 Often, people will not admit that they committed a sex crime on the pre-text phone call.
 However, they will apologize to the victim and act so that somebody innocent wouldn't.

-In other words, if someone tells you that why did you commit this sex crime against me?
+In other words, if someone tells you why did you commit this sex crime against me?
 What were you thinking, and you didn't save it?
 Your response should be, I don't know what you're talking about; are you crazy?
 I would never do anything like that.

 Legal Defenses to Pretext Phone Prosecution

 One great defense that I see is that women often act emotional and say a bunch of crazy stuff.
-A guy is scared because they feel that the person is losing their mind and acting crazy, so they apologize or acknowledge something they didn't do to alleviate the other party.
+A guy is scared because they feel that the person is losing their mind and acting crazy, so they apologize or acknowledges something they didn't do to alleviate the other party.

 So, they will be quiet about it and stop going crazy, and then obviously, they keep away from that particular person.
 This can be an effective defense if the surrounding circumstances relating to the alleged sex crime are such that the person can defend themselves.

-Call Our Law Firm
+Call Our Law Firm for Help